honzabrecka/Screenshot/README.md

 ScreenShot
 ==========

 ScreenShot is the ActionScript 3 util for integration testing of ui components.
-It perfectly works with FlexUnit testing flow and Flex Framwork ui components.
+It perfectly works with FlexUnit testing flow and Flex Framework ui components.

-## Use

-At first of all you have to prepare `ScreenShot`, `LoadQueue` and `Uploader` objects.
-Following code should be part of a Main.as file:
+## Lightweight and easy to use

+ScreenShot has two phases.
+First is when screen shots are created.
+In this phase all your integration tests pass.
+Second phase is when components are compared with their screen shots generated in previous phase.

+Let's start with the second one:

+Current state of a component is compared with its screen shot, which can be embeded or loaded in runtime.
+The main magic happens in the full static `ScreenShot` class.
+First of all you have to set `ScreenShot.dictionary` to a `Dictionary` object. `Dictionary` is the simple key value storage.
+Key is a name and value is a `BitmapData`.

+	[Embed(source="SquareTest.defaultColor.png")]
-	private var queue:LoadQueue;
+	private var SquareWithDefaultColor:Class;
 	...
+	ScreenShot.dictionary = new Dictionary();
+	ScreenShot.dictionary["SquareTest.defaultColor"] = Bitmap(new SquareWithDefaultColor()).bitmapData;

+If you prefer to load screen shot in runtime, you can use the `LoadQueue` class:

-	// create a new instance of the LoadQueue with path, where screens are stored queue = new LoadQueue("../data/");
+	// ../data/ is the path, where the screen shots are stored var queue:LoadQueue = new LoadQueue("../data/");
-	queue.addEventListener(Event.COMPLETE, screenLoader_completeHandler);
+		queue.addEventListener(Event.COMPLETE, function(event:Event):void
-	// list of screens
-	var list:Vector.<String> = new <String>
-	[
-		"SquareTest.defaultColor",
-		"SquareTest.changedColor"
-	];
-	queue.load(list);
-	...
-	private function screenLoader_completeHandler(event:Event):void
 		{
 			ScreenShot.dictionary = queue.dictionary;
-		// When ScreenShot.uploader is set, then screen shots aren't compared, but they
-		// are sent to the server as a png stream.
-		ScreenShot.uploader = new Uploader("http://localhost/ui-test.php");
-		// here starts FlexUnit tests...
-	}

-FlexUnit 4 test:
+		});
+		// list of the screen shot, which will be loaded (name is without any extension!) queue.load(new <String>["quareTest.defaultColor"]);

+Use in test case is simple boolean assertion:

 	[Test(async)]
 	public function defaultColor():void
 	{
 		var component:Square = new Square();
-		Async.proceedOnEvent(this, component, UIComponentEvent.CREATION_COMPLETE);
+		Async.proceedOnEvent(this, component, FlexEvent.CREATION_COMPLETE);
 		containerForUIComponent.addChild(component);
-		Assert.assertEquals(0x000000, component.color);
-		// Assert if the component looks like on the sreen shot Assert.assertTrue(ScreenShot.compare("SquareTest.defaultColor", component));
+		// out assertion
+		Assert.assertTrue(ScreenShot.compare("SquareTest.defaultColor", component));
 	}

-When we run this test with `ScreenShot.uploader = new Uploader("...")`, then generated screen shots are sent to the server as a png file stream.
-Server handles uploads, saves them to the specified destination, where we check them and the good ones we copy to our "data" (`new LoadQueue("../data/");`) direcotory.
-Then we can run the tests with `ScreenShot.uploader = null` (or comment that line of code) and see the results - each test should pass until we made some changes in our ui components...

-You can take a look at these classes for more information how to use this testing util:

- - `jx.Square`
- - `tests.jx.SquareTest`
- - `tests.jx.FlexButtonTest`
- - `Main.mxml`
+Now you know how to use the `ScreenShot` class to test your components with their screen shots.
+But, we don't have them.
+Let's generate some.
+It will be much more easier than you would have expected.
+You don't have to change anything.
+Everything you have to do is set `ScreenShot.save` to anything else than `null`.
+And also it has to implement the `Save` interface.
+Once it's setted screen shots are generated.

+	// http://localhost/ui-test.php is the path, where the screen shots sent ScreenShot.save = new Upload("http://localhost/ui-test.php");

+It was easy, right?
+Now you can run your tests in phase one.
+Please note that all `ScreenShot.compare` tests will pass.
+Screen shot will be saved and you can continue with the second phase.
+Just comment the `ScreenShot.save = new Upload("http://localhost/ui-test.php");` line and run the test suite.
+All your tests should pass.
+Everything is done and ready, so you can start to make some changes...